Maitland

 October 8, 2008

 I’ve made it halfway through a movie that uses my childhood home on a Central Florida lake as a main setting.
 One of my brother’s bought the DVD after I learned of the film and wrote about it.
+So far it’s like glancing around a museum I visited a long time ago, a familiar building […]

-Decades later, an answer
+Decades Later, an Answer

 September 6, 2008

 It took more than a half-century, but I finally learned why we ended up living on a lake in Central Florida during my childhood.
 Not one house but three as we moved clockwise around Lake Sybelia in Maitland from the late 1950s to 1970.
-Read More

 Dogs back in the picture